 CANCEL LISTS OF TYPES OF JOBS AND PROFESSIONS BANNED TO WOMEN IN ALL EASTERN EUROPEAN AND CENTRAL ASIAN COUNTRIES

-The list of professions banned for women is a relic of the Soviet era.
-This open discrimination against women in the working world is explained as “concern for reproductive health.”
-In Russia, Belarus, Moldova, Azerbaijan, and the former Soviet countries of Central Asia, women are banned by law from hundreds of professions, including prestigious and high-paying ones.
+The list of professions banned for women is a vestige of Soviet times.
+Open employment discrimination against women is attributed to concern for their “reproductive health.”
+In Russia, Belarus, Azerbaijan, and the former Soviet countries of Central Asia,* women are banned by law from hundreds of professions, including prestigious and lucrative ones.

-In Armenia, Georgia and Ukraine the articles about the list of banned professions were excluded from Labour Codes, but the women’s right to work remains restricted: in Armenia, the list of jobs and professions dangerous for women, minors, and people with limited capabilities for work is effective so far; in Georgia, the professions from such a list are prohibited for pregnant and nursing women
+In Armenia, Georgia, and Ukraine,** references to the list of banned professions have been removed from labor codes, but restrictions on the labor of women still exist: in Armenia, the list of occupations and professions banned for women, minors, and people with disabilities has not been repealed, and in Georgia, professions on this list are still banned for pregnant and nursing women.